-It is estimated that worldwide, each year, 1/3 of all food produced for human consumption is wasted, amounting to approximately 1.6 BILLION metric tons.
+The United Nation’s Food and Agriculture Organization (FAO) estimates that worldwide, each year, 1/3 of all food produced for human consumption is wasted.

-In the United States, the Environmental Protection Agency (EPA) reports that approximately 35 million tons of food waste are sent to landfills or incinerated each year (http://www.epa.gov/foodrecovery/).
+In just the United States alone, not counting the rest of the planet, the Environmental Protection Agency (EPA) reports that approximately 35 million tons of food waste are sent to landfills or incinerated each year (http://www.epa.gov/foodrecovery/).

 Of that 35 million tons, can you guess how much is recycled?